 - Never lift storm drain grates.
 They are very heavy.

 - Don’t put leaves in the street.
-Place leaves in your green yard debris roll cart for curbside pickup.
-If you have too much for the cart, simply use lawn bags and place them next to the roll cart for pickup.
+Place leaves and other organic material in your green compost bin for curbside pickup.
+If you have too much for the bin, simply use lawn bags and place them next to the roll cart for pickup.
 If there's trash in the drain, place this in your regular garbage bin, NOT in the compost.

 - If snow or ice is blocking the drain, clear a 10-12 inch path along the curb for melting snow and ice to reach the drain.